List of Gaza war protests at universities in the Netherlands in 2024: Utrecht University

 On May 7, protests took place at Utrecht University.
 An encampment was attempted at the academic library of Utrecht, where 50 people were arrested in the night between May 7 and May 8.

 On May 8, a new encampment at Utrecht University was set up, which was cleared during the early morning of 9 May.
 Three people, who were protesting outside the occupied building, were arrested during this protest.
 The university decided to close its buildings until Monday May 13.
 The next day, a smaller protest was also held around university buildings of Utrecht University.

+University of Twente

+On 24 May, protesters disrupted the Dies Natalis at the University of Twente, interrupting twice the secretary-general at the Ministry of Infrastructure and Water Management's keynote speech.
+Subsequently, students and staff began a series of daily protest marches through the university.

+On 12 June, activists occupied the Vleugel administration building, where the Executive Board offices are, in response to the "unproductive talks" with the Board.
+The occupation lasted for several hours, with protesters disbanding on their own.

+On 2 September, during the opening of the academic year, protesters disrupted the keynote speech by Jos Benschop, vice-chairman of ASML, protesting the universities ties and ASML's alleged involvement in links to Israel.
+The protesters were physically removed by security.

+Throughout the year, students from the university also organised and held a pro-Palestine demonstrations at Enschede railway station.